pcolby/bipolar/README.md

 - [ ] 0.3.0 Basic GUI.

 The initial hook for Windows has already been released, and is working quite well.
-I've got all of the protobuf data parsing working (Polar uses Google Protocol Buffers), and am now working on the GPX/TCX conversion.
+All of the protobuf data parsing working (Polar uses Google Protocol Buffers).
+Rudimentary GPX and TCX conversion is also working.

-In fact, GPX conversion is working now! :D  I've even uploaded generated GPX files to Strava, with great success :D

 Things remaining for the next release (0.1.0) are:
-- TCX conversion; and
 - a Windows installer.

 ## Contact